DeMar DeRozan: Personal life

 DeRozan is the son of Frank and Diane DeRozan.
-DeRozan's mother was diagnosed with lupus when he was a child.
+DeRozan's mother was diagnosed with lupus when he was little.
 While with the Raptors, DeRozan helped raise awareness and educate Canadians on the disease in part by partnering with Lupus Canada.
+DeRozan lost his father Frank DeRozan on February 19, 2021 after battling several longtime health issues.
+He said he would regularly fly to Los Angeles from San Antonio or any city he was playing in to be by his side throughout his last moments.